Your source for vintage Radarange parts and machines...

 Needed for Collection

 Here's what I know...
 The RR-1 has an electromagnet for the magnetron and weighs in at 90lbs according to Amana service literature.
 These units have two buttons- START (blue) and LIGHT (green).
 Also, the timers are additive so you can get 5 + 25 min total.
 The 5 minute dial is on the bottom, while the 25 min dial is on the top.
-RR-1's have a matte chrome finish along the top and bottom horizontal recesses of the front.
+There are apparently two versions of the RR-1, with the earliest models having a matte-chrome finish along the top and bottom horizontal recesses of the front.

 RR-4D (D for Auto Defrost) According to my records, the 4D was released in 1974, and the 4DW in '75.
 The documentation I've seen for the 4DW claims it has an air-driven stirrer.
 Up until this point, all the RR's had motor driven stirrers.
 The defrost function of the 4D is very distinctive, when activated a loud solenoid/relay clunks on and off every so many seconds.
 The 4D is in the collection.